 Around the world, the coronavirus (Covid-19) outbreak has exposed the limited resilience of many manufacturers – in particular, their fragile supply chains, overdependence on human assets, and often insufficient agility.
 Indeed, with a global recession looming, further volatility expected, and investors growing more cautious, the need for manufacturing industries to step up performance – for them and for society – has never been greater.

 This study of the Industry 4.0 capabilities in Consumer Packaged Goods industry, conducted by SmarterChains and sponsored by EY, shows that only 10% of manufacturing plants are, after many years of investments, leveraging the benefits of Factory of the Future.
 The majority of plants remain in technology pilot phases and pursue investments that cannot be scaled or leveraged successfully.

 Clearly, the time to move, to get ahead of the curve, is now by preparing and defining your future capabilities for what is next and beyond.
-At SmarterChains, our three-stage approach – Prepare, Define, Execute – helps manufacturers embrace the possibilities of Industry 4.0.
+At SmarterChains, our four-stage approach – Educate, Prepare, Define, Execute – helps manufacturers embrace the possibilities of Industry 4.0.

 What to do now?